lanl/BEE/doc/sphinx/example.rst

     clamr--COMPLETED
     ffmpeg--COMPLETED

-The archived workflow with associated standard job outputs will be in the **bee_workdir**, also specified in the configuration file.
+The archived workflow with associated standard job outputs will be in the **bee_workdir** see the default section of your configuration file (to list configuration file contents run ``bee_cfg list``).
 This workflow also produces output from CLAMR and ffmpeg in your home directory:

 .. code-block::